-Volunteer with Great Barrier Reef Turtle Rehabilitation Projects, in Australia
+Volunteer on the Great Barrier Reef Turtle Rehabilitation Project in Australia

-The Great Barrier Reef Turtle Rehabilitation project presents an opportunity to combine holidays with meaningful volunteer work.
-Those interested can aid in the conservation of turtles that fall victim to fishing nets, trawlers, debris and predators.
-Some of them suffer from serious diseases or, the most common disease called Floating Syndrome, or Floater’s Disease.
+Oceans 2 Earth’s (O2E) Great Barrier Reef Turtle Rehabilitation project offers an opportunity to combine your holidays with meaningful volunteer work.
+The project is designed for volunteers to aid in the conservation of turtles that fall victim to boats, fishing nets, trawlers, debris and predators, while many of them suffer from serious diseases or Floating Syndrome.

-Those efforts can contribute to the health and welfare of endangered animals and the survival of their habitat.
-All you need is the will to make a difference, and the benefits of spending time with these beautiful and graceful animals will pay off.
-We can pre-departure support, project orientation and training, 24-hour in-country support and a 24-hour emergency phone should you need to speak to us.
-You can opt for accommodation in Cairns, we can assist with that too, at the best hostel there is in the city.
+Volunteer efforts contribute to the health and welfare of endangered animals and the survival of their habitat.
+All you need is the will to make a difference, and O2E will endeavour to make your stay a rewarding one.
+We will provide you with pre-departure support, project orientation and training and in-country support, and if you need accommodation in Cairns, we can assist with that too, at the best hostel there is in the city.

-Your morning begins with a ferry ride to the Turtle Rehabilitation Centre located on an island off Cairns.
-You will be working with sea turtles, usually Olive Ridleys and Greens.
+Your morning begins with a ferry ride to the Turtle Rehabilitation Centre located on an island off Cairns where you will be working with sea turtles, mostly Olive Ridleys and Green Turtles.
 You will assist in feeding the turtles and cleaning out their tanks for most of the morning.
 Turtles are not well suited for living in a tank for long periods at a time and can develop algae on their shells as a result.
-Volunteers have the special role of cleaning this algae off with a back scratch and a brush.
+It is the volunteer’s job to scrub it all off.
+Some of the turtles like a gentle back-scratch too.